tonellicueto/ill-said_thoughts_blog/_posts/2022-09-26-theDayImetAtiyah.md

 <img src="../imgs/SignedIntroductionToCommutativeAlgebra.jpg" alt="Cover page of the book Introduction to Commutative Algebra signed by Atiyah" width="45%"/>
 </p>

 Of course, during the conversation, like any regular fanboy, I asked for a signature—an autograph—for the book and got it.
 Because of this, the conversation turned towards the book.
-Atiyah recalled how the book came to be as a product of a lecture he gave when he was young.
+Atiyah recalled how the book came to be as a product of a series of lectures he gave when he was young.
 The book came out as the lecture notes of that class, where Macdonald took care of the exercises.
-Funnily, he complained of how he still received questions about the exercises, complaining of how hard some of these were and how he had anything to do with them.
+Funnily, he complained of how he still received questions about the exercises, complaining of how hard some of these were and how he didn't have anything to do with them.

 # The Sad Circumstances of this Moment